Comics

-"I like the look and feel of the mini-comics I've seen from cartoonist Diana Tamblyn.
+"I like the look and feel of the comics I've seen from cartoonist Diana Tamblyn.
 There's something attractively forthright about them: a simple, clean presentation that flatters the stories within."

 - Tom Spurgeon, The Comics Reporter

-All comics below are available for order for your convenience through PayPal, or you can order them directly from me by mail.
+All items below are available for order for through PayPal.

 The Rosie Stories